A Passionate Legal Advocate Striving to Bring Justice to All

-In many drug possession cases, convictions are often sought based on evidence that is illegally obtained through faulty tips, invalid search warrants, no probable cause and coerced confessions.
-At NO Law Firm, PLLC, attorney Nii Amaa Ollennu will do his best to advocate for you by whatever means necessary.
+In many drug possession cases, convictions are often sought based on evidence that is illegally obtained through faulty tips, invalid search warrants, no probable cause, and coerced confessions.
+At NO Law Firm, Attorney Nii Amaa Ollennu will do his best to advocate for you by whatever means necessary.
 At our firm, we proudly serve McKinney, Texas.

 Understanding Drug Possessions Charges